HMS Gorgon (1914): Service

 On 14 October, she repeated the experience, except that her target was now the Middelkerke batteries.
 She fired 41 rounds during the morning at a range of 26000 yd, but she accompanied Vice-Admiral Keyes in the destroyer Termagant in a reconnaissance mission to see if the Germans were still holding the coast in strength.
 The fire of the Tirpitz and Raversyde Batteries soon disabused them of any notions to the contrary and Gorgon was forced to turn away at maximum speed (14 kn), which was faster than she'd made on trials, when they straddled her and hit her with splinters from the near-misses.
 The following day she returned to her original target and fired 30 rounds in 20 minutes.
-These were the last shots of the war fired against German batteries on the Belgian coast.
+These were the last rounds fired by British monitors against German batteries on the Belgian coast.

 She was sent to Portsmouth after the end of the war where she was made available to investigate the cause of her sister ship Glatton's magazine explosion.
 She was moved to Devonport as a temporary tender to the stone frigate Vivid in April 1919.
 She was paid off on 31 August and joined the Reserve Fleet in September.
 She was offered back to the Norwegians, but they rejected her as unsuitable to their requirements, especially since she was now too broad for their dock at Horten.
 Several attempts were made to sell her, but she was disarmed in 1922 and used as a target ship to evaluate the effects of bombs bursting underwater near a ship and the effects of six-inch gunfire.
 She was finally sold for scrap on 26 August 1928 and broken up at the former naval dockyard at Pembroke.